-CNGP participants can use methods other than those set out in this guidance, such as the SBTi target-setting tool.
+CNGP participants can use methods other than those set out in this guidance, such as the SBTi target-setting tool or the SBTi FLAG guidance (Science Based Targets, 2023) for agricultural emissions.
 To do so, they must demonstrate how their targets are consistent with a 1.5°C pathway (for example, by providing the calculations, models and resources they have used).